WilsonMKing/margarine/README.md

 # The Oleomargarine Controversy and the Greasy Hill of Progress.

-Welcome!
 This repository contains source code and data for "The oleomargarine controversy and the greasy hill of progress."
 All figures can be reproduced by running "~/code/master_analysis.R".
 Final versions of the figures are reprinted below.
 Enjoy!

 ### Sources
 - New York Times Machine: [URL](https://timesmachine.nytimes.com/browser)